Under Sink Reverse Osmosis System Installation Guide

 Use your own plumber or hire one that is in your area to work on the installation for you.
-It will take about 1-2 hours, and you should be good to go.
+It will take about 1-2 hours, and after that, you should be good to go.

 The Hardest Part of Installing it Yourself

-If you can get a drill and drill through the top of the stainless steel sink to install the faucet, then that might already be the most challenging task for you.
+If you can get a drill and drill through the top of the stainless steel sink to install the faucet, that might be a challenging task for you.

 We also send a copy of this out via email when you purchase your reverse osmosis water filter through My Water Filter.